A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Limitations Future Work

 Additionally, we did not conduct a detailed analysis of all the prompts generated by participants, as this was not our primary goal with this study.
 Furthermore, we have a limited number of prompts/generations from participants, as each generation took between three and four minutes.
 We did not intend to further evaluate the model's performance or identify heuristics for prompts that work better with this model for this study.
 These areas remain for future exploration to better understand how key stakeholders would prompt generative models depending on their goals.

 Similarly, we did not perform quantitative evaluations of the accuracy of the generated CT scans from the radiologists’ perspective during these sessions.
-However, future work can consider including such model auditing activities within contextually accurate tools to optimize how medical stakeholders can best give feedback on the output quality in such a complex environment of 3D images.
-Conducting these audits and evaluations within familiar medical imaging interfaces, rather than generic survey platforms, is critical for maintaining external validity, as radiologists rely on specialized functionalities not typically available.
+Future work should consider including quantitative model auditing activities with stakeholders using familiar medical interfaces and tools to maintain external validity and to ensure that evaluations appropriately target stakeholders' concerns.